Applying for a mortgage can be stressful, what with all the money that’s on the line.

 My central message here at TTAM has always been empowerment through knowledge, with the reward being a better mortgage, whether it’s a lower interest rate, fewer closing costs, or simply the right product.

-If you’re new to mortgage, you’ve probably got a lot of questions, and even if it’s not your first time, it never hurts to brush up on the basics.
+If you’re new to the game, you’ve probably got a lot of mortgage questions, and even if it’s not your first time, it never hurts to brush up on the basics.

 Let’s discuss some of the more common mortgage lingo you might hear as you navigate the mortgage market, what the words mean, and how knowing them could save you some dough!

 I say that because it can greatly impact what mortgage rate you ultimately receive, which can affect your wallet in a major way each and every month for many years to come.

 If you’re applying for a mortgage, you’ve probably already heard of a FICO score because you have a credit card and/or a bank account, but you might not know just how much weight it carries.

 Simply put, it can mean the difference between a rate of say 3% and 5% on a mortgage, depending on all the attributes of the loan.